xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 So now, gRPC has a route back to the collector.
 That's all you need for dial-in.

-For dial-out knows to use GigabitEthernet0/0/0/0 as a source address.
+For dial-out, gRPC now knows to use GigabitEthernet0/0/0/0 as a source address.
 You can see that here:

 ```
 [xr-vm_node0_RP0_CPU0:~]$ip route